RocketDerp/April14_2025/June19_2025/People_in_Politics.md

 ##### Less about name-fame

 People "into" poltiics seem extremely concerned with the names of people and groups.
-Not in the thinking system, not in the moral values, not in progress towards goodness - but winning a competititon and any price.
+Not in the thinking system, not in the moral values, not in progress towards goodness - but winning a competititon for in-groups at any price.
 And that is why repeating MLK Jr's / Malala's ideas on *hate is bad* is not done in the face of Donald Trump supporters / MAGA / Putin media invasion / Russian information warfare.
 People are attracted to the hate, not to meeting strangers and non-famous (no name-fame) all over the world.
 My living in North Africa, Middle East, South America I enjoyed *nature and everyday people* at crossings, I was not seeking out "holy lands spots", and name-fame like people "into" politics seem to crave and want to die for.

 &nbsp;